 It’s all too easy to ignore your pool in winter.
 After all, unless you’re either blessed with the resources to run a pool heating system that assures year round warmth, or else you’re the kind of swimmer who thinks that swimming the English Channel is merely a “bracing dip”, why would you want to go near the thing?

 But, understandable though it is, that would be a mistake.
 The cold, wet, nasty thing that you avoid in your backyard in winter is the same sparkling, refreshing, and joyful thing that you can’t wait to get into during the summer.
-Plus, on a purely financial level, you’re pool’s an investment and an asset to your property.
+Plus, on a purely financial level, your pool’s an investment and an asset to your property.
 And ignoring it completely doesn’t just build up problems for next summer: it reduces the value of your asset, and can have negative, and potentially expensive, effects on the efficiency of your pool filtration system.

 1. Balance the Water